pombredanne/centidb/docs/format.rst

-The goal of the key encoding is straightforward: given a Python tuple containing a sequence of primitive values, produce a sequence of bytes that sorts as closely as possible to how :py:meth:`list.sort` would sort a list of the equivalent tuples.
+The goal of the key encoding is straightforward: given a Python tuple containing a sequence of primitive values, produce a sequence of bytes that closely mimics how :py:meth:`list.sort` would sort a list of the equivalent tuples.

-All functions provided by the library depend on useful side-effects provided by the key encoding.
+Many functions provided by the library depend on useful side-effects of the key encoding.
 The encoding is designed so that most of the library's complexity is constrained to a single module.
 Further effort has been made to ensure the encoding is as space-efficient as possible, since even a single byte saving can produce a 1GiB reduction in the size of a large enough database.

-It would be possible to encode all integers so they sort correctly in binary form simply by storing their big-endian representation.
-However for this to work, all integers must be padded to the maximum supported size.
-In the case of a system supporting 64-bit integers, this means wasting a full 8 bytes even for the number *1*.
-A 4-tuple key like ``(user_id 613, source_id 15122, timestamp 5124324, event_id 13)``, would require 32+4 bytes, however through careful encoding the same key can be represented in only 14 bytes.

-For a billion-keyed database, this represents a savings of almost 21GiB.

 Element kinds